Here I stand

 from accepting

-what was ill-fated from the beginning.
+what was fated from the start.

-that don't make my gums bleed.
+that won't make my gums bleed.

 So I retrace the string,